Why Does Bottled Water Taste Bad?

 • Some water treatment plants that taste bad also add fluoride to bottled water.

-But fluoride is a little tricky because a variety of research is going both ways.
+But fluoride is a little tricky because various research is going both ways.
 Some say it’s good, and some say it’s bad.
 Fluoride does seem to help your teeth but may do minor harm in other ways.

 Learn more about water: